StingraySoftware/StingrayExplorer/README.md

 If the import errors are still persisting, see what libraries absence is causing the import and install them from pip or conda forge.

 If nothing else works, contact me at kartik4321mandar@gmail.com or in the Stingray slack channel @kartikmandar

+## Deployment

+The dashboard can now be deployed using Docker and is live on Hugging Face Spaces at [https://kartikmandar-stingrayexplorer.hf.space/explorer](https://kartikmandar-stingrayexplorer.hf.space/explorer).

+The Hugging Face Spaces repository is located at: [https://huggingface.co/spaces/kartikmandar/StingrayExplorer](https://huggingface.co/spaces/kartikmandar/StingrayExplorer).

+A live demo of the application is also embedded on my website for easy access: [https://www.kartikmandar.com/gsoc-2024/stingray-explorer](https://www.kartikmandar.com/gsoc-2024/stingray-explorer).

+## GitHub Actions Integration

+The Hugging Face Spaces repository is synced with the main GitHub repository using GitHub Actions.
+This sync occurs automatically for every commit pushed to the `main` branch.

 ## Usage

 To run the StingrayExplorer application, execute inside StingrayExplorer: